 The Director reports to the President and CEO and supervises an Executive Assistant who assists with scheduling, meeting preparations, correspondence, and expense reports.

 Lead Operations: Responsible for the day-to-day operations, work flow and quality control of the Office of the President, including supervision of and close coordination with the Executive Assistant.
 Oversees the President and CEO’s calendar and travel planning, the preparation of meeting materials and briefings, the timely completion and submission of expense reports and relationship management inputs, and the completion of various signature requests.
-Supports the organization’s Executive steering committee.
+Supports the organization’s leadership team.
 Convenes standing check-ins with key staff to operationalize the President and CEO’s calendar, harmonize workflows, clarify deliverables, and address urgent priorities.

 Support Scheduling: Ensures adequate time is given to strategic priorities of the President and CEO.
 Prioritizes internal and external equity and justice efforts and anti-racism meetings, events and trainings.
 Assists in prioritizing speaking and travel requests and interacts with internal and external colleagues at all levels to finalize logistics.
 Partners with colleagues in Philanthropy in managing the President and CEO’s portfolio of donors and prospects, dedicating sufficient time for relationship building and implementing engagement strategies.

 Budget Management: Administers the budget for the Office of the President with input from the Executive Assistant.
 Responsible for monitoring and adhering to the budget, iBudget (NWF's internal budgeting system) entries, and financial reporting and reprojections.